When to Go to Vienna

 Fasching.
 In February, Fasching (or Fasnacht, as it's called in the western part of the country), the Carnival period before Lent, can get very wild, with huge processions of disguised figures and the occasional unwilling participation by spectators.

 Volksoper.
-Those who can't get into the Philharmonic concert can try for one of the performances of the Franz Lehar operetta Die lustige Witwe or another light delight in the Volksoper or at the intimate 01/514–44. www.volksoper.at.
+The opera season runs from September through June.
+If you can't get into the Philharmonic concert, try for one of the performances of the Franz Lehar operetta Die lustige Witwe, or another light delight.
+01/5144–43670. www.volksoper.at.

 Wiener Festwochen.
-The Wiener Festwochen —a festival of theater, music, films, and exhibitions—takes over Vienna from mid-May to mid-June. www.festwochen.at.
+This festival of theater, music, film, and exhibitions takes over Vienna from mid-May to mid-June.
+01/589–220. www.festwochen.at.

 View deals in Vienna for vacation packages, hotels, airfare, and more from our partners!More